ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

         plugins/inventory/my_inventory.py
         plugins/modules/my_module.py

-You can use the -vvv flag to display additional verbosity, such as the version and path of the installed collection, the URL of the remote collection used for validation, and successful verification output.
+You can use the ``-vvv`` flag to display additional information, such as the version and path of the installed collection, the URL of the remote collection used for validation, and successful verification output.

 .. code-block:: bash